llinares/blog/contents/articles/how-to-build-an-arcade-cabinet-from-scratch/index.md

 ---
-title: Yes, I made a huge arcade cabinet from scratch
+title: How to build an arcade cabinet from scratch
 description: It took me over a year, but teach me a lot on the road.
 Here every detail behind building an entire arcade machine from the very scratch.
 date: 2017-10-03
 template: article.jade